Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 Rental IncomeTaxable (normal rates)3% on 75% of gross income

-If an individual remains as a tax residence in Cyprus for about 17 years out of the 20 years before a tax year, then he is domiciled for SDC purposes in Cyprus.
-A tax residence domiciled in Cyprus will get subjected to a 17% interest tax rate and 30% for dividends based on the SDC law.
+If an individual remains a tax resident in Cyprus for about 17 years out of the 20 years before a tax year, he is domiciled for SDC purposes in Cyprus.
+A tax residence domiciled in Cyprus will be subjected to a 17% interest tax rate and 30% for dividends based on the SDC law.

-The rent incomes will also get subjected to a 3% rate on 75% of the gross amount.
+The rent income will also be subjected to a 3% rate on 75% of the gross amount.
 Based on the Willis Rules and Succession law, domicile is defined in terms of origin received by an individual by birth.
 You can also acquire the domicile of choice when you establish a home with the intention of an indefinite or permanent stay.

-Based on SDC laws an individual borne in Cyprus is domiciled with exceptions of;
+Based on SDC laws, an individual born in Cyprus is domiciled with exceptions of;

 • Those who have obtained and maintained a domicile of choice outside Cyprus provided that he wasn't a Cyprus tax resident in 20 consecutive years preceding the tax year of assessment.

-• An individual who wasn't a Cyprus tax resident for 20 consecutive years before the introduced amendments on the SDC laws.
+• An individual who wasn't a Cyprus tax resident for 20 consecutive years before the amendments to the SDC laws were introduced.

 More Advantages of the Regime 💪